KubaJerz/learn-ml/README.md

 # LearnML

-building out ML algorithms from scratch to better understand them
+building out ML algorithms from scratch and experimenting/playing with them to better understand them